ufs-community/ufs-srweather-app/docs/UsersGuide/source/Tutorial.rst

 ^^^^^^^^^^^^^^^^^^^^^^

 Once the control case is running, users can return to the ``config.yaml`` file (in ``$USH``) and adjust the parameters for a new forecast.
 Most of the variables will remain the same.
 However, users will need to adjust ``EXPT_SUBDIR`` and ``CCPP_PHYS_SUITE`` in the ``workflow:`` section as follows:

-..
-COMMENT: If not using cron, they should probably finish the experiment first... right?

 .. code-block:: console